They Who Feed on Shadows - Episode 6

 “Yes.
 It’s crucial that he display agency over his identity with her, even more so than with himself.”

-I turned to go.
+I stood and walked to the door.
 “Well, I’m not sure it worked.
 She seemed pretty pissed.”

 “She’s a slut.”